ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Removed use of CoRAL.

-* Use of the pairwise mode changed to "true" by default.
+* Use of the pairwise mode changed to `true` by default.

 * Clarified effects on group members after a group configuration change.